Programs and Initiatives

 New Faculty Links

-Grants of up to $1,500 for individuals or up to $3,000 for teams of faculty to support well-planned project proposals that will enhance or innovate the student learning experience at KU.
-We are particularly interested in supporting work that extends from a CTE working group/learning community to support participants in applying new ideas to a course/curriculum.
-Priority deadline for Fall 2025 proposals is Sept.
-15, 2025.
-Applicants will be notified of funding decisions by Sept.
-26, 2025.
+Grants of up to $1,500 for single course projects or up to $5,000 for projects spanning multiple courses or a program.
+Our goal is to support well-planned project proposals that will enhance or innovate the student learning experience at KU.
+Priority deadline for Fall 2026 proposals is Sept 14, 2026.
+Applicants will be notified of funding decisions by Sept 28, 2026.
 Grant recipients produce a poster on their work for the Celebration of Teaching.

 KU IRISE Course Initiative